This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

-Your caregiver will tell you when it is okay to get out of bed.
-Have a caregiver help you the first time you get out of bed.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Have a healthcare provider help you the first time you get out of bed.
 If you feel weak or dizzy, sit or lie down right away.
 Once you are strong enough, you may begin leg exercises in bed.
 Move your legs, ankles, and feet as directed while you are in bed.
 This may help to prevent blood clots.

 - Immune globulins: This medicine can help decrease your symptoms by decreasing damage to your nerves.